SciML/DelayDiffEq.jl/README.md

 using Plots; plot(sol)
 ```

+Both constant and state-dependent lags are supported.
+Interfacing with OrdinaryDiffEq.jl for implicit methods for stiff equations is also supported.

 ## Available Solvers

 For the list of available solvers, please refer to the [DifferentialEquations.jl DDE Solvers page](http://docs.juliadiffeq.org/latest/solvers/dde_solve.html).
 For options for the `solve` command, see the [common solver options page](http://docs.juliadiffeq.org/latest/basics/common_solver_opts.html).